 Road Freight and Network Efficiency:

-Linking Road Freight Data and Traffic Management Systems in Real Time to Improve Network Outcomes
+Linking Road Freight Data and Transport Systems in Real Time for Mutual Benefit

 Freight vehicles depend on and impact the transport network, however a reluctance to exchange data has led to little interaction between the two systems, resulting in missed opportunities to gain efficiencies.
 This project will work closely with freight operators and transport network managers to investigate specific opportunities for enhanced collaboration and communication to create mutual benefits.